dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/xaml-loading-and-dependency-properties.md

 ## Dependency property with wrapper example

 The following example shows a recommended dependency property definition with property wrappers.
 The dependency property identifier is stored as a `public static readonly` field, and the `get` and `set` accessors contain no code beyond the necessary WPF property system methods that back the dependency property value.
+If you have code that needs to run when the value of your dependency property changes, consider putting that code in the <xref:System.Windows.PropertyChangedCallback> for your dependency property.
+For more information, see [Property-changed callbacks](/dotnet/desktop/wpf/properties/dependency-property-callbacks-and-validation?preserve-view=true#property-changed-callbacks).

 :::code language="csharp" source="./snippets/xaml-loading-and-dependency-properties/csharp/MainWindow.xaml.cs" id="DependencyPropertyWithWrapper":::
 :::code language="vb" source="./snippets/xaml-loading-and-dependency-properties/vb/MainWindow.xaml.vb" id="DependencyPropertyWithWrapper":::